holonk/retail-calendar/README.md

 If the year is a leap year (in the context of a retail calendar that means it has 53 weeks)

 * And `LeapYearStrategy.Restated` is selected, the first week is not included in any month.
-* And `LeapYearStrategy.DropFirstWeek` is selected, the last week is not included in any month.
+* And `LeapYearStrategy.DropLastWeek` is selected, the last week is not included in any month.
 * And `LeapYearStrategy.AddToPenultimateMonth` is selected, the extra week is added to the 11th month

 This option has no effect on 52 week years.